 Pursuant to RD 958/2020, advertising of gaming activities is subject to special restrictions, limitations and prohibitions and gaming operators are obliged to adopt prevention, awareness-raising and intervention mechanisms to control the adverse effects of gaming on its consumers.
-Among others, the main restrictions, limitations and prohibitions that have been set by RD 958/2020 are: (i) the sponsorship limitation, specially focused on sport-related activities or events; (ii) the general prohibition of public figures participating in advertising of gaming activities; (iii) the general ban on customer engagement promotions; and (iv) the restriction of gaming advertising focused or related to minors throughout media, internet and social networks.
+Among others, the main restrictions, limitations and prohibitions that have been set by RD 958/2020 are: (i) the sponsorship limitation, specially focused on sport-related activities or events; (ii) the general ban on customer engagement promotions; and (iii) the restriction of gaming advertising focused or related to minors throughout media, internet and social networks.
 Furthermore, among the prevention, awareness raising and intervention mechanisms aforementioned, gaming operators that carry on gaming-related advertising activities are required to establish on their websites and mobile applications, information links to, among other things, public portals on safe gaming (juego seguro) and responsible gaming (juego responsable), set up a telephone customer service hotline providing assistance in relation to safe gambling and establish protocols (which will be notified yearly to the gaming authority prior to January 31 every year) to detect risky behavior patterns of its users, based on its activity, and the volume, frequency or variability of its investments or cash deposits.
-Further regulatory development of RD 958/2020, specially related to control the adverse effects of gaming among minors and the prevention, awareness-raising and intervention mechanisms to control the adverse effects of gaming on its consumers is yet to be approved.
+Further regulatory development of RD 958/2020, specially related to control the adverse effects of gaming among minors and the prevention, awareness-raising and intervention mechanisms to control the adverse effects of gaming on its consumers is vet to be approved.
+On April 4, 2024, the Spanish Supreme Court ruled that certain articles of RD 958/2020 concerning commercial communications of online gaming activities were null and void.
+These were, namely, Articles 13.1 (prohibition of promotions to engage new customers), Article 13.3 (requirements/criteria for promotions), Article 15 (prohibition of appearance of persons of public relevance or notoriety in commercial communications), Article 23.1 (prohibition to the dissemination of commercial communications by gambling operators in information society services), Article 25.3 (requirements affecting the offering of commercial communications through video-sharing platform) and Articles 26.2 and 26.3 (restrictions affecting the offering of commercial communications through social media).
+This court ruling is not subject to appeal.
+The rest of provisions within the Royal Decree 958/2020 remain fully applicable.

-Each region has passed, or will pass in the future, similar regulations as RD 958/2020 that will be applicable in the region.
+Each region has passed, or will pass in the future, similar regulations as RD 958/2020 that will be applicable in the region (for example, Cantabria).
 These regulations will enforce similar obligations such as those mentioned above in order to control the adverse effects of gaming, specifically on minors.
 A more severe sanctioning regime may be applicable in relation to these new regional regulations and new scenarios are expected to be included in these regulations, whereby an operating authorization may be revoked if the relevant regional authority determines that an operator has not complied with applicable gaming laws and regulations.